 When a borrower fails to make a loan or mortgage payment on time, the loan becomes delinquent.
 If the borrower fails to make a payment at all, that’s when a default occurs.
 Approximately three to six months after a homeowner misses a mortgage payment, assuming payments are still delinquent and the homeowner has not made up any missed payments within the established grace period, the lender will begin the foreclosure process.

 The further a homeowner falls behind on payments, the harder it is to catch up.
 This is because of the late fees that lenders add to payments.
 While late fees vary, they are typically assessed after 10 to 15 days of a missed payment.

-Foreclosure is a complex legal matter, which is why it’s best to work with an attorney if you’re in the midst of being unable to afford your mortgage or loan payments.
-The right lawyer will be able to explain your rights to you and ensure you understand the process.
+It’s best to work with a bankruptcy foreclosure attorney with complex legal matters.
+If you’re in the midst of being unable to afford your mortgage or loan payments, representation is key.
+The right attorney will be able to explain your rights to you and ensure you understand the process.